tjb1982/sparql-query/Readme.md

 # sparql-query

-  builds a sparql query string
+  builds a sparql query string (only construct supported at this time)

 ## Installation